google/seqio/README.md

       'targets': 'That is good.'}

     Args:
-      x: an example to process.
+      ex: an example to process.
       source_language: source language code (e.g. 'en') to translate from.
       target_language: target language code (e.g. 'de') to translate to.